zacanger/some.audio/README.md

 * Server-side logging
 * Client-side monitoring?
 * Parse audio files server-side if no data provided
-* Only run Circle GH workflow and Circle builds on tag
+* Only run GH workflow on tag